vsantana8/ticket-lifecycle/README.md

 1. Open Chrome browser>visit Microsoft Azure portal (portal.azure.com)>log in.
 2. On Azure>Click on Virtual Machines.
-3. Click on my Windows 10 22H2 system I created previously and name Ticket System-vm, and click "Start".
+3. Click on my Windows 10 22H2 system I created previously and named Ticket System-vm, and click "Start".
 4. Return to Mac dashboard and open the Remote Desktop application.
 5. On Remote Desktop>Click on my virtual machine, Ticket System-vm and log in.
 6. Open 2 windows of Chrome browser.